 9. Speaker Series

 The business department sponsors a regular speaker series aimed at giving our students the kinds of knowledge and contacts that can be useful to them once they enter the workplace.
-Among the speakers and events we run are an annual Chartered Financial Planner (CFA) panel, "how-to" clinics on how to be your best at a networking event or business meal, and networking events with Saint Michael's alumni.
+Among the speakers and events we run are a Chartered Financial Planner (CFA) panel, "how-to" clinics on how to be your best at a networking event or business meal, and networking events with Saint Michael's alumni.

 10. MBA 4+1 Program

 To provide post-graduate opportunities for students in both Business Administration and Accounting, the Department has developed a number of agreements with colleges and universities (e.g., Clarkson, Syracuse, Northeastern, Boston College) that will allow facilitated admission for our alumni into MBA and MSA programs.
 Contact the department chair, Dr. Karen Popovich, for details.